Other Local Groups

 RUILS FAMILY MATTERS SERVICE

-if you would like to find out more and possibly use the service.
+To find out more and possibly use the service, please contact:

 An independent resource for special educational needs.
 SOS!SEN provides a free, independent and confidential telephone helpline for parents and others looking for information about special educational needs, and also offers help to those who are having problems with the EHC Plan/statement process.
 SOS!SEN runs free monthly “surgeries” in Thornton Heath, Aldershot and East Molesey, and twice a month in central London near Waterloo station.